Cycling Cornwall in South West of England

 DAY TWO: St. Austell to Truro.
-Distance approx. 31 miles (50km).
+Distance approx. 31 miles (50 km).
 Leaving St. Austell you will follow the picturesque Cornish coastline on a route know as the ‘Coast and Clay Trail’.
 The route passes through quaint fishing villages with plenty of opportunities to explore the many inlets and coves.
 This rugged coast was once infamous for smugglers bringing in illegal contraband.
 Just before reaching your destination for today there is a short ferry crossing over a river estuary.
-The cathedral city of Truro also has a museum and variety of places to eat from traditional pubs to luxury restaurants (not included).
-Overnight Truro, Cornwall.
+The cathedral city of Truro also has a museum and variety of places to eat from traditional pubs to luxury restaurants.
+Overnight: Truro, Cornwall.

 DAY THREE: Truro to Penzance.
-Distance approx. 32 miles (52km).
+Distance approx. 32 miles (52 km).
 Heading inland today the route joins a section called ‘The Engine House Trail’.
 Cornwall’s main industry in years gone by was mining for minerals such as tin, lead and clay.
 This section uses some of the old railway and tram lines between Redruth and Camborne before passing through Hayle.
 Crossing the peninsula from coast to coast, this is the shortest c2c route in England.
-You will stay 2 nights in Penzance with many places to eat in the town from fish and chip shops to traditional pubs and restaurants (not included).
-Overnight Penzance, Cornwall.
+You will stay 2 nights in Penzance with many places to eat in the town.
+Overnight: Penzance, Cornwall.

 DAY FOUR: Penzance to Lands End.
-Distance approx. 28 miles (45km).
-Today the ride is part of the ‘First and Last Trail’ named in homage to the Lands End to John O’Groats, the UK’s longest cycle route.
+Distance approx. 28 miles (45 km).
+Today the ride is part of the ‘First and Last Trail’ named in homage to the Lands End to John O’Groats cycle route, the UK’s longest cycle route.
 There are fantastic views as you approach the most westerly point in England.
 With many heritage sites to visit this is an unforgettable bike ride.
 Returning to Penzance for a second night, you could visit the Trinity House National Lighthouse Museum.
-With a good variety of places to eat in the town you can choose from traditional pubs, Cafés and restaurants (not included).
-Overnight Penzance, Cornwall.
+Overnight: Penzance, Cornwall.

 FINAL DAY: Return to St. Austell.
 Today you catch the train with your bike back to St. Austell to return the bike and continue your journey.